TIY-ATL-ROR-2015-Jan/slides/02-12/questions.md

 for player 2.

 So I have a `text` column called board on my games table and in the model I have `serialize :board` at the top.
-Now we can do `game.update_attribute :board, (1..64).to_a` and it will be saved in the database just fine.
-Remember that when we declare `serialize :column` on the model, it converts the objects to a string representation (in YAML, by defaut) when storing it and converts it back to a Ruby object when we read it.
+This way we can do `game.update_attribute :board, (1..64).to_a` and it will be saved in the database just fine.

+Remember that when we declare `serialize :column` on the model, it converts the objects to a string representation (in YAML, by default) when storing it and converts it back to a Ruby object when we read it.

 #### Board Representation 2 - Flat Array or Multi-Dimensional Array?

-As for whether to use a flat array (`[0..42]`) or some kind of multidimensional array (`[[0..7], [0..7], ..., [0..7], [0..7]]`) is up to you.
+Whether to use a flat array (`[0..42]`) or some kind of multidimensional array/array of arrays
+(`[[0..7], [0..7], ..., [0..7], [0..7]]`) is up to you.
 Obviously it effects what indexes you have to use to access moves, etc, but neither representation is obviously better in my opinion.